singhst/learn-spark/README.md

     4
     ```

-5. Get content of each partitions
+5. Returns the content of each partitions as `nested list` / `list of list`

     ```python
     rdd.glom().collect()